Dev4418/videoToImg/Readme.md

 - [Contributing](#contributing)
 - [License](#license)

-## Description
+## Description 📝

 The "videoToImage" project is a simple Python script that reads a video file, extracts each frame, and saves them as individual image files.
 This can be useful for various applications such as creating image datasets from videos or generating frames for further processing.

-## Prerequisites
+## Prerequisites 🛠️

 Before using this script, ensure you have the following:

-- Python: Make sure you have Python installed on your system.
+- Python 🐍: Make sure you have Python installed on your system.
 You can download it from the official Python website.

-- OpenCV: The project relies on the OpenCV library to handle video processing.
+- OpenCV 📸: The project relies on the OpenCV library to handle video processing.
 You can install it using the following command:

   ```bash
   pip install opencv-python
   ```
-## Installation
+## Installation ⚙️

 1. Clone this repository to your local machine or download the script directly.

 2. Make sure you have fulfilled the prerequisites mentioned above.

-## Usage
+## Usage 🚀

 1. Run the script videoToImage.py using the following command: